 Scary, right?
 I mean, most of us aren’t lawyers, so what can we do to make sure laws aren’t being broken?
 Well, you can always consult an expert.
 Before you do that though, you can start with these things.

 - Use a data collection tool that is GDPR-compliant (more on how 123FormBuilder does this here)

 - Ensure that your forms are GDPR-compliant.
 This means that you ask for your users’ explicit consent to collect and use their personal data, that you keep the personal data collection to a minimum, and that you are very clear on why you are collecting their personal information (and how you are using it).
-More on how 123FormBuilder helps you do this in the second half of this article on our blog.

 - Create a form that fits your company values.
 For instance, if you want to seem like a friendly, young company, you might want to include language that triggers this type of reaction in your potential job candidates.

 - Be polite and courteous.
 Even the people who don’t go on to work for you will still talk about you.
 So it’s important to leave a positive impression.
 A great way to do this is to leave everyone who submits the form a short Thank You note (via email or by redirecting them to a “Thank You” page).
 Doing this will show potential candidates that you care and it will help them confirm the form has gone through and reached you.

 - Create a design that sets you apart.
 You want to give talented candidates the impression they are submitting their form to a company that actually cares about their branding, as well as their employees.
 Personalizing it to match your brand reinforces the idea that you’re a serious company that’s going places.

 The Building Blocks of Online Job Application Forms

 What questions should you include in your job application form?
 Templates like the job application template from 123 Form Builder are an excellent place to get started, as it includes the most important form fields to consider for any job application form.

 If you want to start from scratch, here are some pointers on how to create a job application form with the right questions: